 Meals on Wheels canceled for the day due to weather

-MESA COUNTY, Colo.
-(KKCO) - Meals on Wheels Mesa County is the latest impacted by the winter storm that blanketed the valley in snow this week.
+GRAND JUNCTION, Colo.
+(KKCO) - Meals on Wheels in Mesa County is the latest to be impacted by old man winter.
+This is the first time in three years that brutal winter weather forced drivers off the roads.

-The meal program announced that it will not be able to deliver meals to seniors today, Feb.
-16. It asks that seniors who need food today to use the shelf-stable emergency food provided by the program earlier this year.
+“The roads were just too icy for our volunteers to safely deliver,” said Amanda de Bock, Meals on Wheels director.

-Both home delivery and dining sites will not be available, says the program.
+The dangerous road conditions forced Meals on Wheels to hit the brakes on their service for the second day in a row.
+“We hate having not to deliver like that’s always a last resort for us,” said de Bock.
+“These people that we serve really need the food that we send them.”

 Copyright 2023 KKCO.
 All rights reserved.